-User or beneficiary principle Intergenerational equity principle Negative Effect/Exacerbator Costs and benefits Fundin g Sources Activity Community Outcomes Who benefits Period of benefit Whose action or inaction create a need Separate funding Rationale Operational Capital Parks and reserves A caring community that is safe, healthy and connected A community that is productively engaged in employment, education and community service A community that embraces and encourages our cultural diversity and heritage A community that has awesome public facilities and spaces A community that has quality, fit for purpose infrastructure and services, that are cost effective and meet future needs Available for the whole community Certain groups at certain times of year have exclusive use of those facilities Assets have a high intergenerational component.
+User or beneficiary principle Intergenerational equity principle Negative Effect/Exacerbator Costs and benefits Funding g Sources Activity Community Outcomes Who benefits Period of benefit Whose action or ction create a need Separate funding Rationale Operational Capital Parks and reserves A caring community that is safe, healthy and connected A community that is productively engaged in employment, education and community service A community that embraces and encourages our cultural diversity and heritage A community that has awesome public facilities and spaces A community that has quality, fit for purpose infrastructure and services, that are cost effective and meet future needs Available for the whole community Certain groups at certain times of year have exclusive use of those facilities Assets have a high intergeneration al component.
 Vandalism Climate change impacting weather patterns There is no need for separate funding Parks & Reserves form an integral part of the social fabric of the community.
 Therefore, Council recognise that the whole community should contribute to the cost of providing this activity.
-General Rates including the UAGC Fees and charges Donations Grants General Rates Reserves Borrowing Financial Contributions Donations

-User or beneficiary principle Intergenerational equity principle Negative Effect/Exacerbator Costs and benefits Fundin g Sources Activity Community Outcomes Who benefits Period of benefit Whose action or inaction create a need Separate funding Rationale Operational Capital Community Amenities A caring community that is safe, healthy and connected A community that is productively engaged in employment, education and community service A community that fosters and promotes our quirkiness and creativity A community that embraces and encourages our cultural diversity and heritage A community that has awesome public facilities and spaces A community that has quality, fit for purpose infrastructure and services, that are cost effective and meet future needs Whole community Community Groups Corporate groups Retailers in town Individual users Visitors Assets have long-term value Books have a limited useful life.
+General Rates including the UAGC Fees and charges Donations Grants General Rates Reserves Borrowing Financial Contributions Donations Community Amenities A caring community that is safe, healthy and connected A community that is productively engaged in employment, education and community service A community that fosters and promotes our quirkiness and creativity A community that embraces and encourages our cultural diversity and heritage A community that has awesome public facilities and spaces A community that has quality, fit for purpose infrastructure and services, that are cost effective and meet future needs Whole community.
+Community Groups Corporate groups Retailers in town Individual users Visitors Assets have long- term value Books have a limited useful life.
 Ongoing benefit to the community in providing the amenities Vandalism and damage by public.
 Ineffective social and government services that create a requirement on services like the libraries.
 Visitors to the district.
 There is no need for separate funding other than those received from Fees and Charges.
 The whole community and sub-region benefit from the availability of the facilities including visitors and retailers, and groups and individuals benefit from the use of the facility.
 The facilities adds benefit to the local economy.
-Fees and charges General Rates including the UAGC Grants Donations General Rates Reserves Borrowing Development/Fin ancial contributions Grants Donations
+Fees and charges General Rates including the UAGC Grants Donations General Rates Reserves Borrowing Development/ Financial contributions Grants Donations